thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 To be able to examine this question we rely upon how we experience that which exists.
 The role of the observer is essential to understanding fundamental laws of nature such as quantum mechanics and relativity.
 The state of particles depends upon the role of the observer.
 Speed and motion depends upon the role of the observer.

 I bring this up to bring you a strangely hopeful message.
 Your role in the universe matters.
 Your effect is scientifically quantifiable.
-Each movement that you make sends ripples throughout the universe.
+Each movement that you make sends ripples into the universe.

 I lapse into this emotional plea because I see a distressing trend in contemporary discourse that could most generously be described as misappropriated stoicism: